Leave, Withdrawals, and Refund Policy

 Students requesting a Leave of Absence, who have federal loans should be aware of the following:

-- If the leave exceeds 180 days and the student is withdrawn, the student’s “grace period” will end and the federal loan(s) received while enrolled at Meridian will immediately enter repayment.
+- If the leave exceeds 180 days the student’s “grace period” will end and the federal loan(s) received while enrolled at Meridian will immediately enter repayment.

-- If a student has any prior financial aid for which the grace period has already ended, repayment of those loans will start immediately based on the effective date of the Leave of Absence.
+- If a student has any prior financial aid for which the grace period has already ended, repayment of those loans will start immediately based on the effective date of the of the student’s enrollment status change.

-- The Return of Title IV Federal Funds process will be initiated based on the effective date of the Leave of Absence.
-See Return of Title IV Federal Funds policy below for information on the timeline of calculation and return of federal funds to the Department of Education.
+- The Return of Title IV Federal Funds process will be initiated based on the effective date of the student’s enrollment status change.
+See the Return of Title IV Federal Funds policy below for information on the timeline of calculation and return of federal funds to the Department of Education.

-All financial aid recipients must complete an Exit Interview as required by federal regulations.
+All financial aid recipients must complete Exit Counseling as required by federal regulations.
 Lenders will be notified through the National Student Clearinghouse of the last date of attendance and the repayment terms and conditions of the loan will begin.

 Initiating a Leave

-To initiate a Leave of Absence, the student fills in a Leave of Absence Application and submits it along with the leave of absence fee.
+To initiate a Leave of Absence, the student submits a Leave of Absence Application along with the leave of absence fee.
 The application must include the student’s specific personal circumstances for requesting a Leave of Absence.
 Tuition and all fees continue to accrue until the Leave of Absence Application and fee are received.
 The Leave of Absence Application is evaluated by the Student Development Committee and may require 20 to 30 working days for evaluation.

 Returning from Leave